 We must learn to be in the world.
 Not of the world.
 Buddha said this.
-Earlier this morning, I posted two things on my social media regarding the tragic and unjust murder of the young black jogger killed in Georgia by what I see otherwise as three white men acting as modern day slave patrols.
+Earlier this morning, I posted two things on my social media regarding the tragic murder of the young black jogger killed in Georgia by what I see otherwise as three white men acting as modern day slave patrols.
 However, after having a discussion with a young Black man, I come back to what I understand to be right and exact and the only generative way to approach something so disturbing.

 All external chaos and war is a result of the internal chaos/war in the heart of wo/man.
 We say we want peace yet we contribute to causing confusion.
 Peace is the absence of confusion.
 We cannot and should not exhaust our energies on singularly pointing out the wrong doings of the external world until we have addressed the unrest in our own hearts and minds.
 You cannot change the world until you have changed yourself.
 You cannot make waves until your own waters are sound and powerful.